 Now that you have the key, follow these steps to save it on your site:

 - Log in into your WordPress Dashboard;

-- Go to Appearance → Customize → General, and copy&paste it in the Google Maps API Key field;
+- Go to Appearance → Customize → General, and copy and paste it in the Google Maps API Key field;

-- Copy-paste the location URL, write down the city, and select the height you want your map to be displayed (Half/Two Thirds/Full Height)
+- Copy your location URL right from google.com/maps (the full URL from your browser tab) and paste it in the Location URL field (see print screen), write down the location Name, and select the height you want your map to be displayed (Half/Two Thirds/Full Height);

-- Click on Update to save the changes, and you can move further.
+- Click on Update to save the changes, and you’re done.

-In this video we show you how easy it is to setup the contact page from top to toe.
+The video below shows you how easy it is to set up the contact page from top to toe.
 We’re using Contact Form 7 and our awesome PixCodes plugin.